AaltoSciComp/scicomp-docs/triton/usage/dgx.rst

 ==========

-* You have to give the full path to ``/bin/bash`` and give the ``-l`` option to make a login shell.
+* You have to give the full path to ``/bin/bash`` and give the ``-l`` option to make a login shell to read necessary shell initialization.
 * You have to limit the environment variables you export, because they are different.
 But you have to export at least ``HOME`` and possibly more (see above).
 * You can't figure out modules are available without getting an interactive shell there.
 * The ``/tmp`` directory is not automatically to a per-user tmpdir (or ``/raid``).
-Actually, it is, but it unmounts right away.
-For now, use ``/raid`` directly and we will eventually get someone figures out what is happening deep inside of it.
+For large amounts of intermediates, use a per-user subdirectory of ``/raid`` for your work.
 * ``/scratch`` isn't automatically mounted for some reason.
 For now, we manually mount it on each reboot but this needs fixing.